rodionovd/rodionovd.github.io/md/nswallpaper.md

 ### But wait 🤔

-There's one more caveat: OS X caches a desktop image aggressively.
+There's one more caveat: OS X caches desktop wallpapers aggressively.
 This means that if you, for example, have rotated the image and now want to re-apply it as a wallpaper (to reflect changes), you won’t succeed.
 The only way to make the OS to pick up your changes is to flush its cache manually by doing something like this:

 ```
 // 0) Update the affected image's modification date